Skip to main content

 This is the most consequential decision you will make at the outset.
 Each structure has different implications for tax, asset protection, ongoing compliance costs and exit strategy.

-Yes, Queensland partnerships are still governed by the Partnership Act 1891 (Qld) — one of the oldest statutes in continuous operation in the state.
+Queensland partnerships are still governed by the Partnership Act 1891 (Qld), one of the oldest statutes still in force in the state.

 Step 2: Register Your Business

-- ABN: free, via abr.business.gov.au.
-Takes 5 minutes online.
+• ABN: free, via abr.business.gov.au.
+Takes five minutes online.

-- Business name registration: ASIC, $44/year or $102/3 years.
-Required if trading under any name other than your own personal name.
+• Business name registration: ASIC, $45 a year or $104 for three years.
+You need this if you trade under any name other than your own.

-- State/territory licences: check the business.gov.au licence finder for your industry.
-Some industries (e.g. building, real estate, financial services, food service) require specific licences before you can operate.
+• State and territory licences: check the business.gov.au licence finder for your industry.
+Some industries, such as building, real estate, financial services and food, need a licence before you can operate.

 Shareholder or Partnership Agreement